Invoking iperf3

 --authorized-users-path file

-path to the configuration file containing authorized users cre-
+Path to the configuration file containing authorized users cre-

 dentials to run iperf tests (if built with OpenSSL support).